-Tuesday is the preferred sample collection day.
-Monday and Wednesday are alternate sample collection days.
-Re-sampling should occur 24 hours after the original sample collection or at the soonest practicable time, which is typically within a 48-hour time period.
+Monday is the preferred sample collection day.
+Tuesday and Wednesday are alternate sample collection days.
+Re-sampling should occur 24 hours after the original sample collection analysis occurs or at the soonest practicable time, which is typically within a 48-hour time period.
 This schedule allows time for re-sampling to occur, before the next regular sampling period, when elevated bacteria levels are detected.
 Depending on the number of beaches, stations, and travel distance, local contractors may require several days to collect samples.

 The local contractor's field personnel document rainfall and tidal information on the Field Observation Form (Appendix B) to explain sample collection difficulties (for example: the current was too strong to enter the water safely).
 If a sample cannot be collected according to the sampling schedule, field personnel will collect the samples as soon as possible to ensure re-sampling can be conducted, if necessary, prior to the next sampling period.
-If sampling cannot be conducted during the required period, the local contractor must inform the Coordinator during that sampling period.

-Samples must be processed as soon as possible after collection, so the holding time limit does not exceed six hours between collection and initiation of sample analyses.
+If sampling cannot be conducted during the required period, the local contractor must inform the coordinator during that sampling period.
+Additionally, contractors should keep a log of all delayed and uncollected samples with date, location, reason for deviation from sampling protocols, and who was notified.
+Uncollected samples refer to samples that were not collected during the given weekly or bi-weekly timeframe noted in the sampling schedule (Appendix G).
+Delayed samples refer to moving the sample collection to a later date within the sampling timeframe.
+Samples must be processed as soon as possible after collection, so the holding time limitdoes not exceed six hours between collection and initiation of sample analyses.

-The TBW program contracted laboratories will be required to analyze samples weekly and notify the Coordinator by entering sample results into the TBW program's database within two hours.
+The TBW program contracted laboratories will be required to analyze samples weekly and notify the Coordinator by entering sample results into the TBW program's database within two hours of receiving results.
 The database generates detailed email notifications to all interested parties designated by the Coordinator.